Developing Your Competency Framework – Linking Skills to Company Objectives

 A typical competency report lists the skills and attributes of an employee, people in a job role, department, etc, and compares this against their expected level of competency to help you visually identify gaps and training needs.

-If you already use Skills DB Pro, you can setup your competency management system by going to Admin > Skills Setup > Goals & Competencies.
+In case you already use Skills DB Pro, you can setup your competency management system by going to Admin > Skills Setup > Goals & Competencies.

-If do not yet use Skills DB Pro to manage your people’s skills, training, and competencies, please sign up for a 45-day full access trial of our system (no credit card required).
+However, if you do not yet use Skills DB Pro to manage your people’s skills, training, and competencies, please sign up for a 45-day full access trial of our system (no credit card required).

 After signing up, please contact us to let us know what feature you would like to see work for your company (possibly competency in this case).
 Our tech support team will guide and advise you through the entire setup process.